Lesson 25 Practice Problems (KEY)#

 0 |

-A low-pass filter (LPF) can be used to limit the highest frequency component, \(f_{\text{High}}\), of the input signal before it enters the ADC.
+A low-pass filter (LPF) limits the highest frequency component \(f_{\text{High}}\) of the input signal before it reaches the ADC.
+To prevent aliasing, the cutoff frequency must satisfy:

 T / F: An ADC’s maximum quantization error cannot be greater than its resolution.